 Unfortunately as yet I have not been able to find out much about Franks early life, nothing I can confirm as being about the correct Frank Charnley.
 I will however keep searching.

-Frank Charnley was born in Clayton in Lancashire.
+Frank Charnley was born in Lancashire.

 He married Alice Brooks in 1916 in Chesterfield.
 Alice came from High Street Old Whittington and as the census below shows her parents appear to have taken in boarders.